 Your surgery will take 2 to 4 hours.

 Before Your Surgery

 - I take a blood thinner.
-Some examples are heparin, warfarin (Coumadin®), clopidogrel (Plavix®), enoxaparin (Lovenox®), dabigatran (Pradaxa®), apixaban (Eliquis®), and rivaroxaban (Xarelto®).
-There are others, so be sure your doctor knows all the medications you’re taking.
+Some examples are aspirin, heparin, warfarin (Jantoven®), clopidogrel (Plavix®), enoxaparin (Lovenox®), dabigatran (Pradaxa®), apixaban (Eliquis®), and rivaroxaban (Xarelto®).
+There are others, so be sure your healthcare provider knows all the medications you’re taking.

 - I have a pacemaker, automatic implantable cardioverter-defibrillator (AICD), or other heart device.

 - I have had a problem with anesthesia (medication to make you sleep during surgery) in the past.

 - I’m allergic to certain medication(s) or materials, including latex.

 - I’m not willing to receive a blood transfusion.